Shiu/spine-runtimes/spine-glfw/README.md

 The spine-glfw runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [GLFW](https://www.glfw.org/) and OpenGL. spine-glfw is based on [spine-c](../spine-c) and [spine-cpp](../spine-cpp).
 Note that spine-c depends on spine-cpp, so both are required regardless of which API you choose to use.

-# See the [Spine Runtimes documentation](http://esotericsoftware.com/spine-documentation#runtimes) for in-depth information
+# See the [spine-glfw documentation](http://esotericsoftware.com/spine-glfw) for in-depth information

 ## Licensing